 South Devon is one of the highlights of the popular Southwest.
-This part of the country is packed with fresh farm produce, cute coffee shops, and stunning local restaurants waiting to be discovered.
+This area is packed with fresh farm produce, coffee shops, and stunning local restaurants for you to discover.
 The natural landscape ranges from sandy beaches to fossil cliffs, estuaries and rivers to moorland, all providing visitors with a cornucopia of different cuisines and specialities to try.

 Devon farms are renowned for their meat and dairy products with beef, lamb, clotted cream, and Devon cheese (Blue, Sharpham, Vulscombe, and Curworthy) popular on local menus.
 These farms use regional breeds and techniques to cultivate delicious products that you won’t find anywhere else.